aidenlab/juicer/README.md

 For best performance, use a dedicated GPU.
 You may also be able to obtain access to GPU clusters through Amazon Web Services or a local research institution.

+If you cannot access a GPU, you can run the [CPU version of HiCCUPS](https://github.com/aidenlab/juicer/wiki/CPU-HiCCUPS) directly using the `.hic` file and Juicer Tools.

 ### Building new jars